Exploring Higgs-Photon Production at the LHC: Collider Simulation

 We then employ the BDT algorithm.
 The datasets consisting of the statistically independent event samples for the signal and the background have been split randomly in two equal parts.
 One part of the dataset is used to train the BDT algorithm and the other part is used for validation for both the signal and the background.
 The parameters used to train the BDT algorithm are listed in Table~\ref{tab:BDT_parameter}.

 For optimal performance of the BDT, we also need to minimise the possibility of overtraining.
 The case of overtraining the signal/background usually arises during the training of the algorithm due to insufficient statistics to train or without the proper choices of the algorithm specific tuning parameters.
 Here, the distinction between signal and background becomes extremely good for the training sample while for the test sample, it fails to achieve the same level of difference.
 We have explicitly checked that our algorithm is not over-trained by ensuring that Kolmogorov-Smirnov probability is atleast of the order $\sim 0.1$ during training and that the area under the Receiver Operator Charateristic (ROC) curve (that estimates the degree of rejecting the backgrounds with respect to the signal) remains almost same for training and testing sample.
-We train the BDT for each benchmark point separately.
-Kolmogorov-Smirnov probability for training and testing sample are shown in Fig.~\ref{fig:BDTresponse}, indicating that both signal and background samples are not overtrained.
+We train the BDT network for each benchmark point separately.
+Kolmogorov-Smirnov probability for training and testing samples are shown in Fig.~\ref{fig:BDTresponse} (a), indicating that both signal and background samples are not overtrained.

 We apply an appropriate cut on BDT response and obtain the corresponding number of signal $\mathcal{N}_{S}$ and background $\mathcal{N}_{B}$.
-Results from BDT analysis considering one sample benchmark point (BP4) is shown in Fig.~\ref{fig:BDTresponse}.

-Finally, we calculate the statistical significance using formula for $\mathcal{S}$ defined in Eqn.~\ref{significance_eqn}.
 The cut value of BDT response is $\mathrm{BDT}_{opt}$, where the maximum significance is achieved.
-This has been presented in Fig.~\ref{fig:Significance} for the sample benchmark point BP4.
+We calculate the statistical significance using formula for $\mathcal{S}$ defined in Eqn.~\ref{significance_eqn}.
+Results from BDT analysis considering one sample benchmark point (BP4) is shown in Fig.~\ref{fig:BDTresponse} (b).
 The results for all benchmark points are displayed in Table \ref{tab:BDT}.
-The best LHC sensitivity is obtained for the BP4.